Is Overeating Anonymous Right for You? Pros and Cons Explained

 the 12 steps of overeater's anonymous

-Just having a plan and a set of steps to follow can help people grasp onto something when they are dealing with existential and immediate chaos.
+Having a plan and a set of steps can help people grasp something when dealing with existential and immediate chaos.

 Mentor:

-I really want to give Overeaters Anonymous credit here – they do an outstanding, truly amazing job of connecting each person to a mentor.
+I want to give Overeaters Anonymous credit here – they do an outstanding, genuinely fantastic job connecting each person to a mentor.

 Connecting everybody who wants a mentor is tough!

-Their mentorship program truly highlights why OA is such an amazing program.
-They have so many people who simply want to give back because they themselves experienced something deep and profound!
+Their mentorship program truly highlights why OA is such a fantastic program.
+So many people want to give back because they experienced something profound!

-I hope you can sense that overall I think OA is good.
-The pros definitely outweigh the cons.
-If you want to stop eating compulsively OA is a great place to start.
+I hope you can sense that I think OA is good overall.
+The pros outweigh the cons.
+OA is a great place to start if you want to stop eating compulsively.

-Nonetheless, it’s important we talk about the cons because these are significant too.
+Nonetheless, we must talk about the cons because these are significant, too.

 The Biggest Con of Overeating Anonymous